Crystonix/Auth/README.md

-# commi
+# auth

-Monorepo for the commi project.
-It contains a SvelteKit frontend and a Rust-based authentication service that implements Discord OAuth2, session storage in Redis, token encryption, and Postgres persistence.
+Monorepo for the auth project.
+It contains a SvelteKit frontend and a Session based authentication service written in rust that implements Discord OAuth2, session storage in Redis, token encryption, and Postgres persistence.

 The Auth Service needs the DB to be setup to compile since we need compile time checks. docker compose up -d auth_db